If I find the interview I'll post it.

 The majority of fans keep “Fluffhead” near and dear to their hearts as a favorite tune that hasn’t mellowed with age.
-Outstanding versions can be found in great shows that you should check out anyway, including 2/20/93, 6/11/94, 6/22/94, 8/2/96, 8/17/96, 11/30/96, 7/10/99, and 9/17/00.
+Countless outstanding versions can be found in great shows that you should check out anyway, including: 2/20/93 Atlanta (on Phish at The Roxy); 6/11/94 Red Rocks; 6/22/94 Columbus (LivePhish 10); 8/17/96 Clifford Ball; 11/23/97 Winston Salem; 8/16/98 Lemonwheel; and 9/29/00 Vegas, with an unusual jam that eventually led into “Meatstick.”
 Due to a fire alarm during the 4/20/89 version, the song was aborted.
 When the band resumed the show, a spontaneous “You Shook Me All Night Long” jam segued beautifully into the "Clod" segment of “Fluff’s Travels” to finish out the song.
-Especially notable is the 7/24/99 Alpine Valley version, which proved that the song could jam; the band extended the “Arrival” segment out to realize a 30+ minute outing of the song, segueing nicely into “TMWSIY.”
-The version offered in Vegas on 9/29/00 was also followed by an unusual jam that eventually led into “Meatstick.”

 Though always welcome at a show, “Fluffhead” suffered a bit in the latter 90s as the band’s looser, improvisational approach sometimes makes it difficult to pull off these tightly composed numbers without several hitches.
 To understand these difficulties, do yourself the questionable favor of checking out the “Fluffhead” from 12/5/99.